Live at CBGB 1982

-Live at CBGB 1982 is a live album and DVD capturing hardcore punk/reggae group Bad Brains in concert at the historic New York City club CBGB in December 1982.
+Live at CBGB 1982 is a live album and DVD capturing American rock band Bad Brains in concert at the historic New York City club CBGB in December 1982.
 The show features several tracks from the first three Bad Brains albums - Black Dots, Bad Brains, and the soon-to-be-released Rock for Light.
 The album also contains previously unreleased material, such as the reggae tunes "King of Glory" and "I And I Rasta."

-Hardcore pioneers Minor Threat and Adam Horovitz's (Beastie Boys) first band, The Young and the Useless, opened the show.